yayu@ucsd.edu

 My research is currently funded by Schmidt Futures, ONR, NASA SWOT.

 A major challenge in physical oceanography is the limited understanding of small-scale dynamics and turbulence.
-I am interested in the generation, propagation, and breaking of coupled internal tides and small ocean eddies.
-These processes often occur near the seafloor, which it intricate on its own.
+I am interested in the processes that occur near the seafloor, which it intricate on its own.
 My past research projects/publications are listed on CV and Google Scholar.
-Ocean signals have been treated as noise in marine geophysical sensing and in the future I look forward to extract ocean signals from e.g., Marine electromagnetic data, Distributed Acoustic Sensing data.

 This figure is from a manuscript currently under review.
 It shows that the dominant mode of M2 internal tides (a) is strongly influenced by the height of abyssal hills (b).
 At fast-spreading ridges, where abyssal hills are low and narrow, high-mode internal tides are more likely to be generated.
 These tides tend to break locally, enhancing mixing near the generation site.
 In contrast, slow-spreading regions or areas with thick sediments tend to generate low-mode internal tides, which can propagate long distances and break near continental margins.
 Abyssal hills play a critical role in shaping internal tide dynamics.
 Abyssal hills matter!